MoAD is open. There may be building works during your visit. Learn more

 This telephone was used by Australia's 20th prime minister William 'Billy' McMahon from 10 March 1971 to 5 December 1972.
 Nowadays we wouldn't think much of it, but Billy McMahon was notorious for ringing business leaders, journalists, public servants and staff at all hours for advice and assistance.
 Imagine what he could have achieved with a mobile.

-A light brown plastic phone with rows of red buttons and a manual hand dial.
-The receiver sits on the side.
+A light taupe plastic Multifone phone with 16 red buttons, 2 green buttons and a manual hand dial.
+The receiver sits on the side with a curly rubber cord.

 This telephone was donated to the museum by Neil Baker.